octobercms/test-plugin/README.md

 # Test Plugin

 This is a UI test plugin for October CMS.
-Extract this archive to `/plugins/october/test` and click on **Playground** in the back-end area.
-If the backend dashboard is open already, you have to sign out and sign in again for the plugin tables to be created.
+To install this plugin:

+1. download and extract this archive to `/plugins/october/test`
+2. migrate the database tables with `php artisan october:migrate`
+3. navigate to the backend and click on **Playground**

 The following sections are explored, tested and demonstrated along with a list of the features used: